 How credit scores are created

-The three main credit bureaus – Equifax, Experian and TransUnion – create your credit reports, which credit scoring models like VantageScore and FICO use to come up with a score that typically ranges from 300-850.
+The three main credit bureaus – Equifax, Experian and TransUnion – create your credit reports, which credit scoring models like VantageScore uses to come up with a score that typically ranges from 300-850.
 The credit bureaus can also calculate scores for you based on their own proprietary models.

 Your scores are typically based on things like how often you make payments on time and how many accounts you have in good standing.